-Ramanujan’s Partition Congruences, Mock Theta Functions, and Beyond
+Ramanujan’s Ranks, Mock Theta Functions, and Beyond

 The conference lecture series will explore these major themes: extending Ramanujan’s classical partition congruences, furthering the combinatorics of partition congruences, extending partition statistics and cranks, and ranks and mock modular forms.
 They will include these topics in the context of number theory, combinatorics, physics, and other areas.
 Much of the recent work has been motivated by data obtained from innovative use of both the mathematical theory and the use of computer algebra systems.